terminaldweller/scripts/README.md

-# fedora

-My config files and some random lazy scripts.<br/>
+Configs and some random lazy scripts.<br/>